Implementation of sustainable land use systems for forest conservation, climate protection (REDD+) and peace-building in Colombia

 - All project team members and representatives from implementing partners participated in the project kick-off meeting (March 13-15) held in Colombia.

 - The project team officially met three times with MADS representatives for coordination purposes.
-Additionally, MADS and MADR took part in the project’s kick-off meeting to discuss the regional nodes for the development of SLUS and value chain (VC) upgrading strategies.
+Additionally, MADS and MADR took part in the project’s kick-off meeting to discuss the regional nodes for the development of Sustainable Land Use Systems, (SLUS) and value chain (VC) upgrading strategies. – The departments of Caquetá and Cesar were prioritized by the project (along with MADS, MADR and ART) as the two regional nodes for piloting SLUS.
+Similarly, restoration priorities are to be identified in coordination with these institutions.

 - The project was publicly launched on March 18 in Bogota, with representatives from the government, international organizations, producer’s organizations, NGOs, embassies and universities attending the event.
-Participants agreed on the choice of Caquetá as a regional node for piloting SLUS and identified areas for possible collaboration, such as adopting some of the indicators developed by the "Alto Comisionado para la Paz".
+Participants agreed on the choice of Caquetá and Cesar a regional nodes and identified areas for possible collaboration, such as adopting some of the indicators developed by the "Alto Comisionado para la Paz".

 - The implementation of project activities has started.
 In the near future, it is expected that the project will inform not only Colombia´s climate policy processes, but also global climate dialogues.
 For instance, the project is informing the government’s efforts and multi-stakeholder dialogue platforms to promote zero-deforestation in agricultural value chains.
 Specifically, a baseline study on the cocoa sector, developed with the support of the project, is informing the design of the strategy to implement the recently launched Cocoa, Forest, and Peace Initiative.